Can Watermarked LLMs be Identified by Users via Crafted Prompts?: Introduction

 Text watermarking techniques for LLMs have become an important method to mitigate the above issues by adding detectable features to LLM outputs \citep{liu2024survey}.
 Recent researches on LLM watermarking have focused on improving watermark detectability \citep{kirchenbauer2023watermark}, minimizing impact on generated text \citep{aronsonpowerpoint}, and enhancing robustness against text modifications \citep{liu2024a}.
 However, no work has considered the imperceptibility of watermarked LLMs, i.e., whether users can know if an LLM service is watermarked.
 In real-world scenarios, LLM service providers may not disclose the existence of watermarks, as it could reduce user willingness to use the service and make it more vulnerable to attacks \citep{sadasivan2023can}.
 As more LLM services consider implementing watermarks, it is crucial to investigate whether users can identify watermarked LLMs solely through crafted prompts.

 Some studies focus on the imperceptibility of watermarked text, ensuring watermarked and non-watermarked texts are indistinguishable \citep{hu2023unbiased,wu2023dipmark}.
 However, even if individual watermarked texts are imperceptible, the distribution of numerous watermarked texts may reveal whether the LLM is watermarked, especially when repeatedly sampling with the same watermark key \citep{wu2024distortion}.
-While some studies explore cracking watermarks using large volumes of watermarked text \citep{jovanovic2024watermark,sadasivan2023can, wu2024bypassing, zhang2024large}, they assume the target LLM is watermarked and cannot determine if the LLM is watermarked.
-Research on the imperceptibility of watermarked LLMs should investigate whether watermarked and non-watermarked LLMs can be distinguished.
+While some studies explore cracking watermarks using large volumes of watermarked text \citep{jovanovic2024watermark,sadasivan2023can, wu2024bypassing}, they assume the LLM is watermarked and cannot determine if the LLM is watermarked.
+The most relevant work is \cite{gloaguen2024black}, which proposes a black-box detection method for watermarked LLMs.
+However, their approach uses different detection methods for different watermarks and cannot effectively detect all watermarking techniques.

-In this work, we conduct the first study on the imperceptibility of watermarked LLMs.
-We propose the \texttt{Water-Probe} algorithm to identify watermarked LLMs under two main types of watermarking methods.
-Our motivation stems from a key observation: current LLM watermarking algorithms expose consistent bias when repeatedly sampled under the same watermark key.
+In this work, we propose \texttt{Water-Probe}, the first unified method for identifying watermarked LLMs that can detect all types of watermarks embedded during the LLM's text generation process. (see related work section for this type of watermarking) Our motivation stems from a key observation: all current LLM watermarking algorithms expose consistent bias when repeatedly sampled under the same watermark key.
 Based on this, our \texttt{Water-Probe} algorithm first crafts prompts to perform repeated sampling under the same watermark key, then compares the consistency of sampling distribution differences across different prompts under a pair of watermark keys.
 Highly consistent differences indicate a watermarked LLM.

 In our experiments, we demonstrate that the \texttt{Water-Probe} algorithm achieves high accuracy in detecting various types of watermarked LLMs.
 We also show its applicability across different LLMs, maintaining a low false positive rate for non-watermarked LLMs.
 Furthermore, our algorithm exhibits robust performance across different sampling methods and temperature settings.